-All employers with at least one part-time or full-time employee must carry valid workers’ compensation coverage.
-Employers are responsible for reporting all accidents to their insurance company within a timely manner.
+All employers with at least one part-time or full-time employee must carry valid Workers’ Compensation coverage.
+Employers are responsible for reporting all accidents to their insurance company in a timely manner.
 Employees are responsible for reporting accidents to their employers and filing the provided claim paperwork.

 Statistics on Workplace Accidents in Maryland

 At the state level, the Maryland Workers’ Compensation Commission handled 23,711 filed claims during 2015.
 Out of those, the commission only disallowed 584 claims.
 Some of the top industries for filing Workers’ Compensation claims include police/security, hospital employees, colleges, and schools.
 Most disability benefits go to serve those who suffer injuries to the back, shoulders, and knees.

 Workplace injuries happen daily, and many injured workers qualify for Workers’ Compensation benefits.
 Our Workers’ Compensation attorneys will assist you in exploring your options and filing a claim so you can begin collecting benefits as soon as possible.